AvinashDalvi89/internetkatta-hashnode/cm60dnmgy000m0ajifw7aahpp.md

 Hello Devs,

-As a developer, we always been in situation where where the previous developer has long moved on, and you’re left with no documentation or answers.
+As a developer, we always been in situation where the previous developer has long moved on, and you’re left with no documentation or answers.
 That was exactly the situation I found myself in when I started working on an Angular project that required deep linking for both iOS and Android.
 The previous developer wasn’t available, and I had to figure out how to make deep linking work in the existing codebase.
 Even after so many years of experience deep linking concept was new to me ( how it works ).

 I’ll be honest — it wasn’t a smooth start.
 One of standup my team raised concern about this So I took this challenge to solve Though I good in Amplify hosting and Angular but how deep links work was exploration part.
 But with the help of Amazon Q Developer and a lot of trial and error, I eventually managed to set everything up.
 Amazon Q developer become best buddy to solve issue which I am not aware.
 I do use ChatGPT but for most of AWS related query used Amazon Q developer because expertise it has.